Morgandri1/Northstar-bot/README.md

 <br>.kick
 <br>.ban
 <br>.hentai
-<br>also filters out and deletes slurs, as well as welcoming new members!
+<br>also with a configurable filter system, and new member welcoming!